If you or a loved one sustained severe injuries after being hit by a drunk driver, you are likely considering legal action.

 Like most personal injury cases, you may have the right to recover compensation for your physical, emotional, and financial damages after being hit by a drunk driver.
 The value of your claim will depend on the injuries you suffered and other details specific to your case.
 As with any accident and injury case, it’s always best to consult with an experienced drunk driving accident lawyer to ensure you receive fair compensation.

-AVERAGE DRUNK DRIVER SETTLMENT FAQ
+AVERAGE DRUNK DRIVER SETTLEMENT FAQ

 Drunk driving accidents have the potential to cause significant injuries and, often, death.
 These incidents can destroy lives and tear families apart.
 The damages that result from these accidents tend to be substantial.

-Just as no “average” accident victim or injuries exist, we can’t identify any type of average settlement for drunk driving accidents.
-However, many drunk driving claims do carry a high potential value for settlement or verdict due to the severe nature of the resulting damages.
+Many drunk driving claims do carry a high potential value for settlement or verdict due to the severe nature of the resulting damages.

 Because DUI accidents are always preventable—and typically involve negligence or recklessness by the at-fault party—your settlement might also include punitive damages.
 Punitive damages, which victims can collect under Florida law, are designed to punish the at-fault party for their actions.

-AVERAGE SETTLMENT FOR DRUNK DRIVING ACCIDENT FAQ
+AVERAGE SETTLEMENT FOR DRUNK DRIVING ACCIDENT FAQ

 Does the Fact That I Was Hit by a Drunk Driver Make My Case for Compensation Stronger?